awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 + Hibernate the Spot Instance
 + Terminate the Spot Instance

 The default is to terminate Spot Instances when they are interrupted\.
-To change the interruption behavior, see [Specifying the interruption behavior](#specifying-spot-interruption-behavior)\.
+To change the interruption behavior, see [Specify the interruption behavior](#specifying-spot-interruption-behavior)\.

-### Stopping interrupted Spot Instances<a name="stop-spot-instances"></a>
+### Stop interrupted Spot Instances<a name="stop-spot-instances"></a>

 You can specify the interruption behavior so that Amazon EC2 stops Spot Instances when they are interrupted if the following requirements are met\.